Vovan999222/ebany_video_bot/README.md

 * Offers a choice: download as **Video** or **Audio**.
 (For SoundCloud, you can also download the **Cover Art**).

 **Smart TikTok & Instagram Integration**:
-* **Auto-detection**: Automatically detects if a link is a standard video or a Photo Carousel and provides context-aware menus.
+* **Auto-detection**: Automatically detects if a link is a standard video or a photo publication and provides context-aware menus.
 * **Photo**: Download photos as a native Telegram Album (compressed for quick viewing) or as uncompressed Document files (original quality).
 * Bypasses captchas and extracts watermark-free media and original MP3 audio via the TikWM API and headless browser scraping.